The NSW relationship register provides legal recognition for de facto partners.

 - a person authorised to administer an oath under Section 26 of the Oaths Act 1900.

 - A non-refundable fee is payable when you submit your application.
-If you wish you can also order a certificate which confirms the relationship is revoked.
-Refer to the Fees dropdown menu on the Registry of Births, Deaths & Marriages webpage.
+You can also order a certificate which confirms the relationship is revoked.

-- Certificates are sent by the Registry via registered post.
+- Certificates are sent via registered post.
 They cannot be collected at a service centre.

 - If one party of a registered relationship wishes to enter into a new relationship with another person, they will first need to revoke their previous relationship.